 Expensive camera models are out there and they can be great for low light photography.
 If you have come with a strict budget, do not choose a camera with unnecessary features and accessories.

 These are some of the key factors that you must look for when buying the best low light camera from online or physical stores.
 Low light photography is a complex task and you may require some to become a master in this.
 Buying a suitable low light camera may help you capture some breathtaking images even in low light conditions.

-We believe that the best camera for low light conditions is the Sony A7S III.
+We believe that the best video camera in low light is the Sony Alpha 7S III.

 Which compact camera is best for low light?

 The Nikon D7500 is a lightweight DSLR camera, which is available at a reasonable price and punches above its weight in terms of performance.

 This is a camera which offers up top level performance in low light conditions, while still being compact and light enough to carry in your pocket, which encourages spontaneous night time photo shoots.

 Arguably the best camera for night photography is the Canon EOS 5D Mark IV.